 Realizing the value of innovation starts with education on the global landscape, and UBI Global is dedicated to enabling worldwide collaborations that impact innovation.
 We offer international events, insights, tools, consulting, and more to activate your innovation through our interactive learning community.
-This network consists of over 700 incubators and accelerators located in over 70 countries.
+This network consists of more than 1200 business incubators and accelerators from over 90 different countries.
 Our members represent over 20,000 startups worldwide.
 As the curator of this interactive learning community, we are sharing our knowledge of corporations in Lessons in Corporate Innovation – 7 Case Studies in Activation

 Download Lessons in Corporate Innovation – 7 Case Studies on Activation and gain a new understanding of the global innovation landscape.

 Corporations may recognize that they could use a good dose of innovation, and some seek startups as a shortcut to creative thinking.
 They may become enamored by a startup’s product, service, or even social focus.
 However, they must understand that an investment in time and money needs a more solid justification.
 Whether the startup is well structured and set up for its success is what corporations should look for when entertaining ideas of how to “acquire” innovation.
 Does the startup’s activities align with the corporation’s purpose and needs?
 How can one tell a quality startup from a flash in the pan?
 Is all innovation created equally?